lyra/plugin-oscommerce/README.md

 - Click on "PayZen - Payment by credit card" (or "PayZen - Payment in installments by credit card") entry.
 - Click now on the "Install Module" button.

-# Configuration
+## Configuration

-Once the module is installed, to configure it :
+Once the module is installed, to configure it:

 - Select "PayZen - Payment by credit card" (or "PayZen - Payment in installments by credit card") entry on the modules list.
 - Click "Edit" button to enter your PayZen credentials.